Moosyu/moosyu.github.io/src/pages/blog/grammar.md

 date: 2024-09-21
 ---

-<h1 style="color: red;">uhh i dont think the stuff i bring up in this is good any more so just take it with a grain of salt, still gonna type like an illiterate though</h1>
+<h1 style="color: red;">I completely disown this post, I've become a sheeple.
+Title is still fire though</h1>

 you might have noticed if youre more literate than the average commenter on my home page but i like to type in all lowercase will little to no punctuation. this is going to be a pretty short post though as the reason is rather obvious, its just straight up easier. things like apostrophes on most words serve little to no purpose and anyone with a grasp above first grade level should still be able to read what i write so whats the point in adding them?